 Believe it or not, drop shots can also work well for trout.
 We aren’t talking about trout in fast-moving rivers, creeks, and streams, rather the ones found in deep clear lakes.

-The concept is the same for any species listed so far, find an area holding trout and get your rig down there.
+The concept is the same for any species listed so far, find an area holding trout and get your lure down there.

 You can use the same bait as you would for panfish too, with worms, small baitfish, soft plastics, and insect imitations.